FaserF/hassio-addons/whatsapp/API.md

 # WhatsApp App API Documentation

 This App exposes a REST API that acts as a bridge between Home Assistant (via the [ha-whatsapp integration](https://github.com/FaserF/ha-whatsapp)) and the WhatsApp network using `Baileys`.
+- **[Official Documentation & Examples](https://faserf.github.io/ha-whatsapp/)**: Comprehensive guide on how to use the `notify` service, send buttons, polls, images, and creating bot automations.

+> [!WARNING]
+> **Interactive Messages (Buttons & Lists)**: These features are increasingly restricted by Meta for unofficial APIs.
+They may not appear on all devices (especially iOS).
+If they fail for you, consider using standard text messages or **Polls**, which are much more reliable.

 ## Authentication